 • Limit development standards that may create barriers to middle housing.

-Below are the types of housing that will be allowed on all residential lots.
+These are the types of housing that will be allowed on all residential lots.
 As you can see, one unit on each lot will multiply to four, five or six.

 This is a mandate already passed by the state legislature and will significantly increase the amount of housing available throughout the city.